Rubin-unige/assignment1_rt/README.md

 ```
 3. **Add the Workspace to Your ROS Environment**

-To ensure your workspace is sourced every time a new terminal session starts, add it to your `.bashrc` file:
+To ensure that your workspace is sourced automatically every time you start a new terminal session, add it to your `.bashrc` file:
 ```bash
 echo "source ~/my_new_ws/devel/setup.bash" >> ~/.bashrc
 source ~/.bashrc